Free Seed Project Gardening Guide

 Where do you get information specific for your area?

-One of our greatest suggestions to help you successfully grow food is to seek out local information and resources.
+One of our best suggestions to help you successfully grow food is to seek out local information and resources.
 In the past this was standard practice, but as our communities have fractured and become less connected, it is not as commonplace.
 But it’s still possible!
-Here’s our suggestions:
+Here are our suggestions:

 Go to the local nursery, garden centers and botanical gardens.
 There’s a good chance they will either be a great resource or be able to connect you to great resources.